Narendra6305/Employee-Performance-Prediction/README.md

 📝 License
 This project is available under the MIT License.
 Feel free to use, modify, and distribute!

-✨ Credits
+✨ Credits to Narendra6305
-Based on your Jupyter notebook analysis.
+Based on  Jupyter notebook analysis.
 Built with ❤️ using pandas, scikit-learn, and seaborn.